Car Accident Claim Payouts: How Much is Your Claim Worth?

 The guidelines below should give you some ideas on how much you can receive for your injuries:

-Head, Brain and Senses Injuries
+Head, Brain, and Senses Injuries

-• Brain Damage: From £12,210 to £322,060
+• Brain Damage: £219,070 to £403,990

-• Deafness or tinnitus: Up to £36,310
+• Deafness or Tinnitus: Up to £36,310

-• Epilepsy: From £8,480 to £119,650
+• Epilepsy: £8,480 to £119,650

-• Facial Injuries: From £870 to £36,310 depending on the type of injury
+• Facial Injuries: £870 to £36,310, depending on the type of injury

-• Changes to taste and smell: From £15,300 to £31,220
+• Changes to Taste and Smell: £15,300 to £31,220

-• Eye and sight injuries: From £1,760 to £322,060
+• Eye and Sight Injuries: £1,760 to £322,060

-• PTSD: From £3,150 to £80,250
+• Post-Traumatic Stress Disorder (PTSD): £3,150 to £80,250

-• Psychiatric Illnesses: From £1,220 to £92,240
+• Psychiatric Illnesses: £1,220 to £92,240

 Neck and Back Injuries